ryyppy/flow-guide/guidelines/README.md

-When handling a complex code-base, you will find yourself in the situation where you have to wrangle a lot with type aliases & definitions, which are eventually dependent on eachother (and maybe spread over different files).
+When handling a complex code-base, you will find yourself in the situation where you have to wrangle a lot with type aliases & definitions, which are eventually dependent on each other (and maybe spread over different files).
 To make things easier to follow, we need some rough guidelines when and where it makes sense to expose those types.